enigmAsad/CUI-Web_Innovators_Hackathon/backend/BACKEND.md

 -   `GET /farming-notifications`: Get farming alerts and notifications for a specific region.
     -   Controller: `getFarmingAlerts`
     -   Uses the OpenAI Responses API to synthesize short actionable alerts based on the provided region context.
+    -   When the OpenAI integration is unavailable or returns no text, the controller responds with HTTP 200 and a fallback message (`"Update not available\nCheck local advisories"`) plus an optional warning flag.

 ### Weather (`/api/weather`)